AnBenPue/ROVI_2_Pose_estimation/README.md

 # Installation
+This project has been tested in Ubuntu 20.04.1 LTS and ROS Neotic.
 ## Robwork installation
 Since this program was integrated in a bigger project, there are some dependencies to the RobWork library.
 Mostly regarding operations with Transformation matrices.
 * [Robwork installation](https://www.robwork.dk/installation/)